 1.2.2.
 Second source of labour market statistics: Administrative records

-Recorded and updated data and information of governmental entities that are related to labour market.
+Recorded and updated data and information of governmental entities that are related to labor market.
 These data are resulted from the official electronic registration and documentation operations of these entities.
-Ministry of Labour and Social Development, Ministry of Civil Services, Human Resources Development Fund, General Organization of Social Insurances, and the National Information Center periodically provide GASTAT with their recorded data through the electronic linkage, as these entities are considered key references of workers’ data in both the public and private sectors, in addition to the data of job seekers in Saudi Arabia.
+Ministry of Human resources and Social Development, Human Resources Development Fund, General Organization of Social Insurances, and the National Information Center periodically provide GASTAT with their recorded data through the electronic linkage, as these entities are considered key references of workers’ data in both the public and private sectors, in addition to the data of job seekers in Saudi Arabia.

-The following table shows the type of data provided by each entity from the labour market statistics sources:
+The following table shows the type of data provided by each entity from the labor market statistics